yiliansource/party-js/docs/docs/03-variations.md

 ## Helper Methods

-To assist you in creating variations aside from constants and arrays, there are some pre-made helper methods for you to use.
-All of these return a valid variation that can be evaluated.
+To assist in creating variations aside from constants and arrays, the library offers pre-made helper methods - these return a valid variation that can be evaluated.

 -   `party.variation.range(min, max)`: Creates a variation that returns a random number from min to max.
 -   `party.variation.skew(value, amount)`: Creates a variation that skews the specified value by a specified, absolute amount.
 This means that instead of the value itself, a random number that deviates at most by the specified amount is returned.